 Consideration of selected topics in American or World History, 1945 to the present.
+Prerequisite: HIST 102.
+Placed in Courses in Reserve 10/16/13.

 HUMN 407 Literature of Leadership

 This course analyzes the various positions taken throughout history regarding the responsibilities of the leader.
 Topics to be covered include: the rise to power, theory versus practice in the use of authority, "right authority" versus its abuse, and how societies deal with leaders who have gone astray.